romainsacchi/carculator/README.md

 Carculator has a graphical user interface for fast comparisons of vehicles.
 See [carculator_online](http://carculator.psi.ch).

-## Dependencies
+## Installation

-Dependencies are listed in `requirements.txt`.
+*Carculator* is at an early stage of development and is subject to continuous change and improvement.
+Three ways of installing *Carculator* are suggested.

+### Installation of a stable version from Pypi

+    pip install carculator

-## Installation from conda
+### Installation of a development version from from conda

     conda install -c conda-forge -c pascallesage -c cmutel -c romainsacchi/label/nightly carculator-dev

-will install the package in development mode and the required dependencies.

-## Installation from GitHub
+### Installation of a development version from from GitHub

     pip install git+https://github.com/romainsacchi/carculator.git

-will install the package in editable mode and the required dependencies.

 ## Contributing